php-pds/skeleton/README.md

 # pds/skeleton

-This publication describes a standard filesystem skeleton suitable for PHP packages.
+This publication describes a standard filesystem skeleton suitable for all PHP packages.

-Please see the accompanying file `REPORT.md` for background information.
+Please see <https://github.com/php-pds/skeleton_report> for background information.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this publication are to be